Satellite of Love: Reception

 Cash Box called it "another strange effort that should attract a varied crowd of record buyers" and "stands a great commercial shot at scoring many chart points."
 Record World called it a "cosmic composition" and said that "David Bowie's genius is there in the production."

+Satellite of Love '04 version

+A single containing a remix by British producers Dab Hands, real names Mark Wilkinson, Richard Searle and Leo Elstob, was released around July 2004, reaching number 10 on the UK Singles Chart and number 2 on the UK Dance Chart.
+The single also contains a remix by British producer Groovefinder, whose remix served as the "original remix and idea" for the Dab Hands remix.
+The Dab Hands remix was used for a music video that was directed and animated by Sam Brady, also released in 2004.